Multi-Instance Multi-Label Learning: Solving MIML Problems by Degeneration

 \subsubsection{Text Categorization}

-The \textsc{Reuters}-21578 data set is used in the experiment.
+The \textsc{Reuters}-21578 data set is used in this experiment.
 The seven most frequent categories are considered.
 After removing documents that do not have labels or main texts, and randomly removing some documents that have only one label, a data set containing 2,000 documents is obtained, where over 14.9$\%$ documents have multiple labels.
 Each document is represented as a bag of instances according to the method used in \cite{Andrews:Tsochantaridis:Hofmann2003}.
 Briefly, the instances are obtained by splitting each document into passages using overlapping windows of maximal 50 words each.
 As a result, there are 2,000 bags and the number of instances in each bag varies from 2 to 26 (3.6 on average).
 The instances are represented based on term frequency.
 The words with high frequencies are considered, excluding ``function words'' that have been removed from the vocabulary using the \textsc{Smart} stop-list \cite{Salton1989}.
-It has been found that based on term frequency, the dimensionality of the data set can be reduced to 1-10$\%$ without loss of effectiveness \cite{Yang:Pedersen1997}.
-Thus, we use the top 2\% frequent words, and therefore each instance is a 243-dimensional feature vector.\footnote{The data set is available at http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/annex/miml-text-data.htm}
+It has been found that based on document frequency, the dimensionality of the data set can be reduced to 1-10$\%$ without loss of effectiveness \cite{Yang:Pedersen1997}.
+Thus, we use the top 2\% frequent words, and therefore each instance is a 243-dimensional feature vector.\footnote{The data set is available at http://lamda.nju.edu.cn/data\_MIMLtext.ashx}

-The compared algorithms are as same as those in Section~\ref{sec:MIMLscene}.
+The parameter configurations of \textsc{RankSvm}, \textsc{MlSvm} and \textsc{Ml-$k$nn} are set in the same way as in Section \ref{sec:MIMLscene}.
+The boosting rounds of \textsc{AdtBoost.MH} and \textsc{MimlBoost} are set to 25 and 50, respectively.
 Linear kernels are used.
+The parameter $k$ of \textsc{MimlSvm} is set to be 20\% of the number of training images.
 The single-instance algorithms regard each document as a 243-dimensional feature vector which is obtained by aggregating all the instances in the same bag; this is equivalent to represent the document using a sole term frequency feature vector.

 Here in the experiments, 1,500 documents are used as training examples while the remaining 500 documents are used for testing.
 Experiments are repeated for thirty runs by using random training/test partitions, and the average and standard deviation are summarized in Table~\ref{table:reuters}, where the best performance on each criterion has been highlighted in boldface.